Howard Beach–JFK Airport station: History

 In June 1978, the Metropolitan Transportation Authority (MTA) announced plans for an "experimental" subway-bus service between Manhattan and JFK Airport, terminating at the Howard Beach subway station where passengers could transfer to a free shuttle bus to the airport.
 The JFK Express began operation on September 23, 1978, operating as a premium service, with riders paying the additional fare on board.
 The service ran express on the IND Sixth Avenue Line to West Fourth Street–Washington Square, where it switched to the IND Eighth Avenue Line and ran express to Jay Street–Borough Hall in Downtown Brooklyn.
 From that point on, it ran non-stop on the IND Fulton Street Line and IND Rockaway Line to Howard Beach–JFK Airport.
 In its early years, the service was more successful, with 6,000 passengers carried on the maximum day.
 However, the premium service lost its allure as the rest of the subway system was improved, with reduced crime and new graffiti-free trains.
 As a result, more passengers opted to take the slower A to Howard Beach.
 The JFK Express was discontinued on April 15, 1990 due to low ridership, with as few as 3,200 riders per day.
 The bus service, connecting the station and JFK, continued after JFK Express service ended, and was the only link between the airport and the Howard Beach station at the time.
 Ridership on the A to the Airport increased after the discontinuation of the JFK Express: in 1995, about 1 million passengers used the A to the Airport.

 The station was extensively reconstructed in the early 2000s, undergoing a $50 million overhaul to connect the subway station to the new AirTrain JFK.
 The project was designed by STV Group and financed by the Port Authority of New York and New Jersey.
 During the reconstruction of the station, the original subway platforms were demolished and temporary platforms were erected in the center trackways while the new platforms and mezzanine were built.
 During off-peak hours, trains utilized a single track.
-The AirTrain structure around the station was completed in 2001, and the AirTrain station opened on December 17, 2003, at which time the shuttle bus was discontinued.
+The AirTrain structure around the station was completed in 2001, and the AirTrain station opened and began charging fares on December 17, 2003, at which time the free shuttle bus was discontinued.
 The transfer was popular, with 4 million people transferring between the subway and the AirTrain from 2003 to 2007.
 The AirTrain was designed with the same track height and track gauge as those of the subway, to facilitate a future extension of the subway over the AirTrain system.

 Due to extensive damage to the IND Rockaway Line by Hurricane Sandy in 2012, this was the southern terminal for A trains that normally traveled to the Rockaways while the line south of the station was being repaired.
 Full service to the Rockaways was restored on May 30, 2013.
+Starting in January 2025, southbound A service to the Rockaways was again truncated to Howard Beach–JFK Airport for four months.